j74s/BD-Prochot/README.md

 # BD-Prochot

-This was the way I found to deal with my laptop CPU not working properly.
+This was the way I found to deal with my laptop CPU Core Frequency not increasing under load because of BD Prochot and a faulty sensor.

  ```bash
 sudo dnf install msr-tools